GAP Insurance for Auto Coverage: Complete Guide

 Pincher's Pro Tip

-GAP insurance from your auto insurance company costs just $20-$100 per year, compared to $400-$1,000 when purchased through a dealership.
-Always shop your insurance provider first.
+GAP insurance from your auto insurance company averages just $88–$90/year (about $7–$7.50/month), compared to $500–$1,000+ when purchased through a dealership.
+Always shop your insurance provider first — the coverage is identical at a fraction of the cost.

 The key difference between GAP insurance and standard coverage is timing.
-While your collision and comprehensive policies pay based on current market value, GAP coverage acknowledges that loan balances decrease more slowly than vehicle values, especially in the first few years of ownership.
+While your collision and comprehensive policies pay based on current market value, GAP coverage acknowledges that loan balances decrease more slowly than vehicle values — especially in the first few years of ownership.
+Learn more about how insurance payouts work after a total loss to understand where the gap comes from.

 Trusted by Thousands